UBC-MDS/dsci-522-group14/README.md

 ### About

 This analysis attempts to build a classification model using a publicly available [dataset](https://archive.ics.uci.edu/ml/datasets/Wine+Quality) containing physicochemical testing results of nearly 5000 wines and their wine quality as a score from 0-10.
+The wine quality scores were determined by human wine taste preference (median of at least 3 evaluations made by wine experts).
+Each expert graded the wine quality between 0 (very bad) and 10 (very excellent).
+The features (physicochemical properties) were determined by analytical tests.
+A list of the features with a simple description of each is shown below:

+1. **fixed acidity:** Sometimes referred to as titratable acidity, a measurement of the total concentration of titratable acids and free hydrogen ions present in wine.
+Import for the balance, colour and taste of wines.
+2. **volatile acidity:** Acids that are not measurable through titration (requires a steaming process) and generally created during the fermentation process.
+The most common volatile acids are acedic and lactic, further information on acidity can be found [here](http://winemakersacademy.com/understanding-wine-acidity/).
+3. **citric acid:** Common addition to wines to boost acidity levels, especially used in commerically produced wines following the fermentation process.
+4. **residual sugar:** Amount of sugar remaining after fermentation, which impacts the sweetness (or dryness) of the wine.
+5. **chlorides:** Measure of the amount of salt in a wine, which has a direct impact on taste.
+6. **free sulfur dioxide:** $SO_2$ is commonly added to wines to prevent bacterial growth and slow the oxidation process.
+The free $SO_2$ is the portion that is not bound to other molecules.
+7. **total sulfur dioxide:** Total $SO_2$ in wine (free + bound).
+8. **density:** Density of wine measured as specific gravity.
+9. **pH:** Acidity level of the wine measured on the pH scale (lower = more acidic).
+10. **sulphates:** Salt form of $SO_2$ added to wines to prevent bacterial growth and slow the oxidation process.
+11. **alcohol:** Percentage of alcohol in wine measured by percent volume.
+12. **type:** Type of wine, for this data set red or white.

 The goal of the project was to answer the following research question:

 > Can we predict if a wine is "good" (6 or higher out of 10) or "bad" (5 or lower out of 10) based on its physicochemical properties alone?

+* It is important to note that the labels "good" and "bad" are strictly determined by the relative wine quality scores determined by wine experts and the quality cut-off selected during the exploratory data analysis (EDA).

 This prediction problem could have been framed as either a multi-class classification, binary classification or regression problem.
-During exploratory data analysis (EDA) the team found two observations that led us to simplify the problem into a binary classification one (i.e. good vs. bad wine).
+During EDA, the team found two observations that led us to simplify the problem into a binary classification one (i.e. good vs. bad wine).
 The first observation, which came from a distribution of the training target values, was that not all classes were well represented for the target values.
 The second observation was that the majority of wine quality scores were between 4-6.
 From this information, we decided that a multi-class classification approach would yield poor prediction results and provide little in value in identifying important features for determining wine quality.
 Whereas with a binary classification, we could better predict which types of chemical and physical characteristics can be attributed to good wines.

 Next, we determined the point at which to split whether a wine is considered good or bad.
 This was done with the goal of minimizing the amount of class imbalance in the test data.
 A split at 5.5 (i.e. 6 or higher is good, 5 or lower is bad) was determined to be the best option and led to a 60/40 class split of good/bad wines respectively.